Author Guidelines for Book Reviews

 A book review is expected to:

-• when the author makes claims, he should support them with evidence, if not, the reviewer should question that.
+- When the author makes claims, they should support them with evidence; if not, the reviewer should question them.

 Spelling